Genoa CFC: Recent times

 In the 2010–11 season, Genoa, whose ranks had been revolutionised once again save for some long-serving players, struggled along in the mid-positions of the league; a slew of questionable results early in the season led chairman Preziosi to fire trainer Gian Piero Gasperini, who had led the team since the 2007–08 season, and to select Davide Ballardini as his successor.
 The newcomers, despite not securing memorable successes, kept the team steadily afloat in the "left part" of the ranking, managing to win two consecutive derby matches against rivals Sampdoria in December and May.

 The 2011–12 and 2012–13 seasons saw Genoa place in 17th both times, one spot away from relegation to Serie B.

 In the 2014–15 season, Genoa, in sixth place and set to qualify for the UEFA Europa League qualifying round, were denied a UEFA license because they filed paperwork late and because the Stadio Luigi Ferraris was not currently up to standard for UEFA competition.
 The spot was passed on to 7th placed Sampdoria.

 This damaged Genoa's momentum, and Genoa coasted to an eleventh-place finish in the 2015–16 season.
 In 2016–17, Genoa avoided relegation in 16th-place, and once again finished mid-table in the 2017–18 season.
 In the 2018–19 season, Genoa mathematically avoided relegation from Serie A. They were tied on 38 points with Empoli, but Empoli went down due to Genoa's superior head-to-head record.

 In the 2021–22 season, Genoa finished 19th in the league table to be relegated after fifteen years in top division.
 In the 2022–23 season, the club finished second in Serie B, to promote back to Serie A after one season.
 In the 2023–24 season, Genoa Football Club maintains its position in Serie A and is not facing relegation.
 The club continues to compete in Italy's top football league, demonstrating resilience and determination to stay at the highest level of Italian football.

+In the 2025–26 season, Genoa gets off to a poor start, leading to the dismissal of Patrick Vieira, who had performed well the previous year.
+The arrival of the new coach, former world champion Daniele De Rossi, greatly benefits the team, which regains some stability, allowing them to secure their place in Serie A with relative ease.
+In football terms, the historic Genoa-Pisa rivalry is revived this year, and as tradition dictates, Genoa came out on top.
+In the first leg at Marassi, the match ended in a 1-1 draw, with Colombo opening the scoring at the 15th minute and Léris equalizing for Pisa at the 38th minute.
+In the return match in Pisa, after Canestrelli gave Pisa an early lead at the 19th minute, Ekhator responded for Genoa at the 41st minute, and Colombo scored the winning goal at the 55th minute.

+The season also saw the confirmation with good performances of Lorenzo Colombo, a young talent from the AC Milan Youth Sector.